 24-105mm F/4 L and 70-200mm f/4 L – For many years, my default zoom lens was a tiny step above a kit lens.
 It did the job, but it wasn’t anything amazing.
 More recently, I’ve upgraded to the 24-105mm F/4 L and 70-200mm f/4 L. I really love this combination of lenses.
 You get the quality of the Canon L series without the price tag or weight of the high-end L lenses.
 If you aren’t planning to upgrade from the kit lens but want to expand your focal length, consider picking up the 55-250mm F.4-5.6.

 Black Rapid RS-7 – Most DSLR and mirrorless cameras come with a neck strap.
-Generally these straps are pretty uncomfortable, especially when you wear them for long periods of time.
-Black Rapid offers a wide selection of ergonomically designed camera straps, including the RS-7.
+Generally, these straps are pretty uncomfortable, especially when you wear them for long periods of time.
+Black Rapid offers a wide selection of ergonomically designed camera straps, including the (newer model).
 It’s one of their most popular models.
-I’ve been shooting with it for a couple years now and really love it.
+I’ve been shooting with it for a couple of years now and really love it.

 I use the following items for shooting long exposures: neutral density filter set, Canon wireless remote, and tripod.
 You do not need an expensive filter set for long exposures.
 You can use either a wireless or wired remote.
 I’ve owned a few tripods and have been the most happy with the one I linked here.
 It’s very simple to use and packs up small enough to fit in a carry-on suitcase.